mkcyoung/machine-learning-2020/hw2/CS 6350 Homework 2.md

    Is the mistake bound for the hypothesis space C the same as the one you derived above for H?
 Prove your claim.

+   Yes, the mistake bound should be the same - 1 mistake should be made.
+Whereas before, the algorithm would always predict 0, and be right every time except for the 1 time the instance matched the z of the oracle, the same reasoning applies, except now, the algorithm will always choose 1 and be correct until it stumbles upon the instance x which equals the z of the oracle function.

+## 3. The Perceptron Algorithm and its Variants